sleekweasel/CgiAdbRemote/README.md

 0. Perhaps some sort of authorisation system for security and to help inform about who else is using a device at the moment.
 0. A button to invoke adb kill-server.
 0. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
+0. Command-line option for the location of adb.

 License: share and enjoy, but attribute me please.